-At U.S. Bank, we value your confidence in us and place the privacy and security of your information as a top priority.
-We are writing to let you know about an event that occurred at a U.S. Bank location, which included some of your personal information.
+At U.S. Bank, we place the privacy and security of your information as a top priority.
+We're writing to let you know about an event that occurred, which included some of your personal information associated with your closed U.S. Bank Credit Card account ending in <account last four #>.
+On Sept.
+27, one of our trusted vendors accidentally shared a file with your personal information.
+The error was discovered immediately, and the recipients of the file all cooperated fully with our efforts to secure the information.